Why Not Just Use a Camera?

 A camera lens, as a non-human and inanimate object, does not have human emotions.
 It does not make value judgements for you about what it beautiful, or ugly, or beautifully ugly.

-It may eliminate what you find most interesting about the scene before you – perhaps the color intensity of a sunset on the beach, or the undulating focus of the tree branches in the forest.
+Photography may eliminate what you find most interesting about the scene before you – such as the color intensity of a sunset on the beach.
 (How many of us have tried to capture a sunset with our cameras and come within even 3 standard deviations of what we were visually after?)

 The camera will average all that it sees and weigh them as emotional equivalents.
-Even when tinkering with the settings there are only so many choices a camera can make compared to the human imagination.
+Even when tinkering with the settings there are only so many choices a camera can make.
+The visual information is already greatly edited down.

 Comparing Oranges to Oranges